How Safe is Bonjesta® ?

 - Has been used by over 35 million women worldwide to treat morning sickness

-Note: Safety and efficacy studies are based on trials conducted on the combination of ingredients in Bonjesta®, not on Bonjesta® itself.
+Safety and efficacy studies are based on trials conducted on the ingredients in Bonjesta ®, not on Bonjesta® itself

 The most common side effect of Bonjesta® is drowsiness.